 This one is a tough watch and I’ll warn you now, it deals with sexual abuse and exploitation within the catholic church.

-Now I’m going to be very careful what I say here, as I’ve promised myself to keep religion and politics off of my blog; mostly because having been brought up in a religion I hate, I have some very strong opinions on religion as a whole and don’t want to offend anyone.
+Now I’m going to be very careful what I say here, as I’ve promised myself to keep religion and politics off of my blog.
+Mostly because I have some very strong opinions on religion as a whole and don’t want to offend anyone.

 It is an extremely heartbreaking but interesting documentary and one I’d defiantly recommend watching; just be mindful of any triggers in it.